Charter Schools and Their Enemies: Summary

 Public opinion on charter schools is very divided and Sowell tries to make the case in favour of them.
 He argues that charter schools are better than conventional schools in numerous ways, but most importantly on educational outcomes.
 He dispels many claims made about charter schools and tries to demonstrate the need for educational reform in the United States.

 Sowell begins by presenting the case of what he sees as a highly successful school in America; Dunbar High School.
 He highlights the school because he regards it as an institute that brought huge success for black students in the years 1870 to 1955, which showed that this was possible many years before Brown v.
 Board of Education, which he has criticised.
 He believes the charter school movement could produce schools as good as Dunbar High but has not yet due to the constant push back against charter schools from teachers unions, politicians, and regulators who want to make charter schools more like traditional schools.
 The hostility of those critics, Sowell says, is a result of the corrupting influence of money, power, and political advantage, but rarely the best interests of children.

 He points out that charter schools have been in high demand by parents ever since they began in the 1990s with long waiting lists and a lottery for available slots.
 This has happened despite strong political and procedural pressures against them.

 Sowell presents a great deal of data and statistics comparing the performance of students within charter and public schools.
 He concludes that charter schools are an effective weapon against an "achievement gap" between white students and black students with the former often doing better than the latter in educational outcomes at normal schools.

-Sowell states that charter schools are much more accountable than most typical public schools.
+Sowell claims that charter schools are much more accountable than most typical public schools.
 This is because while not all charter schools are successful, they can have their charters revoked which cuts off access to public funds.
 This means that charter schools are incentivised to do better and are accountable to those who are in control of the funding.
 This, he writes, is not the case with traditional public schools which do not always have their access to public funds cut off if they start to fail.

 A notable quotation from Sowell in regards to dangers to education and charter schools was pointed out in a review by the National Review magazine: "What we can do is consider in advance what kind of general principles and specific institutions seem promising.
 Perhaps the most important of these general principles is that schools exist for the education of children.
 Schools do not exist to provide iron-clad jobs for teachers, billions of dollars in union dues for teachers unions, monopolies for educational bureaucracies, a guaranteed market for teachers college degrees or a captive audience for indoctrinators".